 I used to think this way when I got into smudging for the first time.
 Back then, I was under the impression that all I needed was the right herb and the right prayer.
 Oh, was I wrong!

 Here’s what I’ve learned.
 Unlike people, spirits can get a handle on what we want — even before we articulate our desires and wishes into words.
 There’s that saying about our thoughts becoming reality, and spirits do pick up on what’s underneath our words.

 Before we go into what to say when smudging a house, let’s keep our intentions consistent with what we say.
 Besides, doing this gives our petitions the added otherworldly “umph”, wouldn’t you say?

-Whether you’re a guest or just moving in, it’s always common courtesy to bring something.
+Whether you’re a guest or just moving in, it’s always a common courtesy to bring something.
 What you bring as an offering must be something positive.

-For housewarming, you would usually bring a bottle of wine.
+For a housewarming, you would usually bring a bottle of wine.
 If you’re a new homeowner wanting to establish positivity, you would bring:

 - Who you are

 - Your appreciation